igrins/plp/README.md

 team.

-The new pipeline is designed to produce decent quality of processed data of all the observing data without human interaction.
+The new pipeline is designed to produce decent quality of processed data of all the observing data without (or minimum) human interaction.
 It was also designed to be adaptable for a real time processing during the observing run.